HasSak-47/cshell/README.md

 # Luall
-This is an interactive *nix shell written in C and Lua, designed to provide a flexible and extensible command-line interface.
+This is an interactive Linux shell implemented in C with embedded Lua support, designed to provide a flexible and extensible command-line interface.
-It allows user to execute built-in commands, use embedded scripting language for automation, customization, and extensibility.
+It uses Lua as its scripting language, and provides a minimal API to interact with the OS and the interaction loop, which also serves as a built in commands.

+The shell allows modifications to its behavior at runtime including prompts, command parsing, and more.

 ## Features
-- Built-in shell commands for file and process management.
+- Built-in shell commands.
 - Lua integration for scripting and automation.
 - Environment variable management.
 - Configurable initialization scripts.
-- Lua Configurable at runtime
+- Configurable at runtime

 ## How to use
 ### dependencies